qognitive/qcog-python-client/docs/parameters/state.rst

 LOBPCG_FAST
 -----------

 The recommended method for most cases.
 This method uses the Locally Optimal Block Preconditioned Conjugate Gradient method to find the optimal state.
-We call this ``FAST`` because it exploits internal symmetries of the problem to speed up the computation versus a generic implementation of LOBPCG.
+We call this ``FAST`` because it reduces redundant numerical calculations when operating on a batch of data to speed up the computation versus a generic implementation of LOBPCG.

 .. hlist::
     :columns: 1